 WMGSO members pose for a group photo taken in December 2013 at Living Faith Lutheran Church, where the group rehearsed.

 In the summer of 2012, several alumni of the Gamer Symphony Orchestra at the University of Maryland, College Park (UMCP), the world's first permanent collegiate orchestra devoted exclusively to performing video game music, decided to continue their mission outside of the university setting.
-After more than a year of preparation, the board collected a repertoire and brought aboard Nigel Horne as the music director and conductor.

 The group's first rehearsal in August 2013 consisted of approximately 15 instrumentalists and singers.
 Living Faith Lutheran Church, which graciously hosted WMGSO's first year of rehearsals, also hosted the orchestra’s first public performance in April 2014.
 Shortly after the second concert in June 2014, the IRS accepted WMGSO’s application to become a 501(c)(3) tax-exempt organization.